YueYANG1996/R2D2-Flag-Capture-Game/README.md

 	'''
-		self.vertices --  store the vertices of the graph self.edges   --  store the edges of the graph self.map     --  store the state of the gameboard self.flag    -- store the positions of the flags
+		self.vertices --  store the vertices of the graph self.edges   --  store the edges of the graph self.state     --  store the state of the gameboard self.flag    -- store the positions of the flags

-		self.state   --  dictionary to represent the state of each grid, keys = vertices, value = vertex value in map self.robot_pos -- store the positions of the robots in a dictionary, keys = robot name, value = vertex
+		self.map   --  dictionary to represent the state of each grid, keys = vertices, value = vertex value in state self.robot_pos -- store the positions of the robots in a dictionary, keys = robot name, value = vertex
 	'''
 	pass